Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 When cutting your guinea pig’s hair, use round edged scissors and be extremely careful.

-Make sure you don’t cut too close to the skin and use caution when snipping around your piggy’s ears or face.
+Make sure you don’t cut too close to the skin and use caution when snipping around your guinea pig’s ears or face.

 Use a steady hand and don’t go too quickly in case your piggy flinches or fidgets.

-If you’re worried about cutting your piggy’s hair yourself, you could always ask a friend or family member to help you hold your pet.
+If you’re worried about cutting your guinea pig’s hair yourself, you could always ask a friend or family member to help you hold your pet.

 Alternatively, a groomer that specializes in small animals is another path you could go down.